nmrtinn/2420_assign2/README.md

 ------
 1. Test the load balancer by using your load balancers ip address and refreshing it multiple times.
 2. Test the load balancer by using your load balancers ip address followed by `/api` and refreshing it multiple times.

+If you see the changes you made to your index.html and index.js file, then Good Job!

 *Congrats!
 You are now done! :)*